Family Therapy Online: Is Counseling Remotely With Therapists Right For You?

 Another limitation of the online medium is that glitches do happen.
 Calls may echo, videos may have low resolutions, and calls might drop or freeze, especially if you live rurally.

-Some therapy is not meant to be online
+Some therapy with a therapist is not meant to be online

 If you want animal-assisted therapy, art therapy, drama therapy, eye movement desensitization and reprocessing therapy (EMDR), music therapy, or play therapy, online therapy is not the appropriate platform for you.
 These therapies require in-person participation that cannot currently be substituted digitally.